Katie Zelem

+Zelem has represented England from U15 to U23 levels, scoring 14 goals in total, prior to making her senior debut in 2021.
+With the England senior team, she is a twice Arnold Clark Cup winner as well as a 2023 World Cup runner-up.

 Club career

 Early career

 Zelem started playing football when she was six.
 At the age of eight, she joined Manchester United Girls' Centre of Excellence.
 Her youth coach Emma Fletcher said Zelem showed a great attitude and appetite for learning and understanding the game.

 Liverpool

-With no professional set up at United, Zelem joined Liverpool in 2013.
+With no professional setup at United, Zelem joined Liverpool in 2013.
 She was in the Liverpool squad for the first time on 3 August 2013 when Liverpool lost 3–0 to Arsenal, however, she did not play.

 On 11 April 2014, Zelem suffered a broken collarbone, while on international duty for England under-19, and missed the start of the 2014 FA WSL season.
 After recovering from injury, she made her senior team debut on 29 June 2014, before being substituted for Nina Frausing-Pedersen in the 58th minute, in a 1–0 defeat against Arsenal in the FA WSL.
 A week later, Zelem scored her first senior goals in a 7–1 win against Durham in the Continental Cup.
 She scored two headers, both assisted by Lucy Bronze.

 On 12 October 2014, Zelem was an unused substitute in Liverpool's win against Bristol City, as they retained the FA WSL title after a dramatic final day of the season.
 In November 2014, Zelem was nominated by The FA for the WSL Development Player of the Year, alongside Carla Humphrey and Natasha Baptiste.
 In the same month, Zelem was named Liverpool's Young Player of the Year.
 Liverpool coach Matt Beard praised Zelem, likening her to Frank Lampard and stating she has great career in the future.
 In December, Zelem signed a new contract.

 In November 2015, Zelem penned a new contract with Liverpool.